jentery/508v4/keywords.md

 * **Repetition**: How does the game resist standardized or mechanical repetition?
 Consider how perception is disciplined and trained.
 * **Imagination**: How does the game rely on imaginative uses of the means or modes of reproduction?
 * **Publisher**: How is the game published, and by whom?
 * **Audience**: How does the game imply an informed audience?
-What does it assume about the audience?
+What does it assume about players?
 * **The Multiple**: How is (or isn't) the game a democratic multiple?
 How is (or isn't) it accessible?
 * **Ideology**: How does the game direct, manipulate, instruct, or hail players?
 How assertive is it?
 * **Advertisement**: How does the game sell itself?